Skip to main content

 • In io_uring, the OS directly finish IO (write to buffer) then tell the app.
 It's just a context switch from kernel to app (it's faster than epoll's kernel-to-app-to-kernel-to-app).

-• The IO is fully done by kernel.
-The app cannot choose to "receive notification but not do IO".
-When app receives notification, the IO has already been done.
-This doesn't work well with Rust async cancellation.
+• The app cannot choose to "receive notification but not do IO".
+When app receives notification, the IO has already been done by kernel.

 See also: Notes on io-uring